muhd-umer/comyx/README.md

     pip install -U ray[rllib]  # tune, rllib
     ```

-## Maintainers
+## About

-This repo is maintained by Muhammad Umer and Muhammad Ahmed Mohsin.
+This repo was maintained by Muhammad Umer and Muhammad Ahmed Mohsin.